-Our expectations of businesses that have PECPR equipment with an expiring, or expired, certificate of inspection
+Our expectations of businesses that have PECPR equipment

-We expect businesses with equipment subject to the Health and Safety in Employment (Pressure Equipment, Cranes and Passenger Ropeways) Regulations 1999 to comply with those Regulations.
+We expect businesses with equipment subject to the Health and Safety in Employment (Pressure Equipment, Cranes and Passenger Ropeways) Regulations 1999 to comply with those regulations.

-- the risk if the equipment fails
+- What is the risk if the equipment fails?

 Our expectations of businesses with hazardous substances